Agreed or Aggreed

 Synonyms for Agreed

-- • Agreed is spelled with a single 'g', not double.
+- • Agreed is always spelled with one “g” after the prefix “a-”.

 - • Can be used in both formal and informal contexts.